dd0/bridge/src/defence.md

 ## Against multi 2!D (multi against multi)

-Over an opponent's multi 2!D opening {Showing a weak-two in !H or !S, with or without additional strong meanings.}, a double is also "multi", usually showing either major and at least opening strength.
-The usual 2!N overcall {15-18 HCP, balanced, stops in both !H and !S.} is replaced with 2!H. The other two-level bids (2!S and 2!N) are transfers to the minor suits.
+Over an opponent's multi 2!D opening ^[Showing a weak-two in !H or !S, with or without additional strong meanings.], a double is also "multi", usually showing either major and at least opening strength.
+The usual 2!N overcall ^[15-18 HCP, balanced, stops in both !H and !S.] is replaced with 2!H. The other two-level bids (2!S and 2!N) are transfers to the minor suits.

 Three-level minor suit overcalls are competitive, showing at least six